carVertical

 • Photos – sometimes reports include photos from insurance companies, auctions, and previous ads

 This information can be extremely useful when negotiating with any used car seller.
 At worst, a history report will ease your mind before making a purchase.
 At best, it will help you get a much better price or dodge a complete scam.
+Check our sample report to learn more about its features.

 A “stolen” title isn’t as common as mileage fraud or past accidents, but it carries more risk for a buyer.
 For example, you can even end up in jail after buying a stolen car.
 Oh, sure, you didn’t know it was stolen – certainly no one’s ever said that before!